HDventilator/mon-os-image/README.md

   * This allows overriding arbitrary files or adding additional build stages
 * Run pi-gen with our local config

+## Adding additional raspian software packages to the image

+This can easily be done by adding a needed package to overlay/stage_hdvent/00-install-packages/00-packages, if additional configuration is needed or additional files those can be added in stage_hdvent as well.
+Consult the pi-gen docs for more information.

+## HDVent frontend/backend

+HDVent frontend and backend is directly installed from their respective github repositories (master branch).
+This image contains systemd service files to automatically start them up on boot.

+## Kiosk mode

+On LXDE startup chromium will be autostarted in kiosk mode and load the frontend from localhost:80.

 # TODOs

+* Fork from pi-gen instead of using overlay approach?
-* Remove unneeded software packages
+* Remove unneeded software packages?
-* Disable wifi/bluetooth/network services
+* Disable wifi/bluetooth/network services?
-* Better lock-down in kiosk mode
+* Better lock-down in kiosk mode?
 * ...